-I'm challenging schools, organizations, and companies to host an educational screening to celebrate diversity in April.
+I'm challenging schools, organizations, and companies to host an educational screening to celebrate diversity.

-Coming April my friends and I will be premiering the documentary “How the Titanic became my lifeboat” A true story about how the LEGO Titanic project became a “lifeboat” out of my autistic fog
+My friends and I present to you the documentary “How the Titanic became my lifeboat” A true story about how the LEGO Titanic project became a “lifeboat” out of my autistic fog

 and a way for me to stand stronger in life.
 The film also features other amazing young people,